The Arms Guide

 There are two main reasons why you should use a flash hider:

-1. You will want to have a flash hider if you prefer to shoot accurately without being blinded by the bright light of the flash coming out of your AR-15 after each use, especially if the AR-15 has a short barrel.
+- You will want to have a flash hider if you prefer to shoot accurately without being blinded by the bright light of the flash coming out of your AR-15 after each use, especially if the AR-15 has a short barrel.
 The light will be especially bright if you fire your AR-15 in low-light or dark conditions or hunt at dawn or dusk.
 The light will leave you blind and you won’t be able to react to your surroundings for a couple seconds.
 Those seconds might be crucial for your hunting trip or even your survival.

-2. The second reason why you might want to use a flash hider is the case when you do not want to give away your position while shooting.
+- The second reason why you might want to use a flash hider is the case when you do not want to give away your position while shooting.
 The bright light caused by the flash makes your position visible.
 That is especially dangerous if you use your AR-15 for home defense.
 When protecting your property and the lives of your nearest and dearest, you do not want to be spotted by the intruder when you fire your AR-15.

 There is quite a difference when it comes to these three muzzle devices so read up carefully.

-We have described this one already above but to remind you, a flash hider is a device designed to hide the flash coming out of your AR-15 when firing.
+A flash hider is a device designed to hide the flash coming out of your AR-15 when firing.
 Although modern-day firearms and ammunition are designed to burn as much of the gunpowder as possible, as quickly as possible, it doesn’t always happen.
 Especially with short-barreled rifles, the powder is still burning as the bullet leaves the barrel.
 That creates a ball of flame bursting from the muzzle that will blind you if you shoot in low-light conditions, and it will make everyone, including your enemy, see you.

 A muzzle brake is designed to reduce the amount of recoil you feel when you fire your AR-15.
 It has slots or holes cut in a manner that forces the gases to move in such a way that reduces the recoil you will feel on your shoulder.
 Recoil is a matter of physics.
 When you fire your gun, a tremendous amount of gas is released that pressures the gun to move back into your shoulder.

-If the muzzle brake is designed and attached properly to the barrel, it disperses the gasses in a way that pushes them in the opposite direction, minimizing the recoil.
+If the best muzzle brakes are designed and attached properly to the barrel, it disperses the gasses in a way that pushes them in the opposite direction, minimizing the recoil.
 If you use 5.56mm or .223 in your AR-15 you don’t necessarily need a muzzle brake because there isn’t a lot of felt recoil.
 That changes when you move to a .308 rifle or larger.
 If you use .338 Lapua or .50 cal, it is a necessity to have a good muzzle brake to keep your shoulder healthy.
 Yes, the bigger the caliber the more recoil you will feel.

 Do ample research before buying a muzzle brake.
 Not all of them are made the same.
 Also, if you shoot your AR-15 at the range and have a muzzle brake installed be mindful of the people shooting in the lane next to you as the muzzle brake forces the gasses and noise at them.